 In March 2011 President Barack Obama on Saturday made a pitch for US fighter planes in his bilateral meeting with Brazilian President Dilma Rousseff.
 Rousseff raised the issue, according to Dan Restrepo, senior director for Western Hemisphere Affairs, who said that "President Obama underscored that the F-18 is the best plane on offer, ...
 The technology transfer package is the equivalent...to the packages that are offered to partners and allies around the world."

 In May 2011, Andrew J. Shapiro, Assistant Secretary of State, Bureau of Political-Military Affairs travelled to Brazil to conduct the first US-Brazil Political-Military talks in five years.
 During these talks and throughout his trip, he advocated for the sale of the F-18 Super Hornet as part of the Brazilian Air Force FX-2 competition.
 He also emphasized the US commitment to release very sensitive technology to Brazil as part of the proposal, as the believes this sale would significantly bolster the bilateral relationship.

-Brazil is in a position to more or less take over the Gripen project due to its sheer industrial might and size.
+Brazil was in a position to more or less take over the Gripen project due to its sheer industrial might and size.
 Brazil has a large and developed aerospace industry which could benefit from such a union.
 Sweden's defence needs are too small to be the anchor customer for further production of the Gripen.
-As long as Sweden maintained production capacity, it is not a problem if Gripen in some respects move to Brazil.
+As long as Sweden maintained production capacity, it was not a problem if Gripen in some respects move to Brazil.